John-Rood/VectorVault/README.md

 vault.get_vectors()
 vault.save()
 ```
 ^ these three lines execute fast and can be called as often as you like.
-For example: `add`, `get_vectors`, and `save` can be used mid conversation to add every message to the vault one at a time as they comes in.
-Small jobs are usually finished in under a second.
-Long jobs are depend on total data size.
+For example: you can use `add`, `get_vectors`, and `save` mid conversation to save every message to the vault as soon as they comes in.
+Small loads are usually finished in less than a second.
+Large loads depend on total data size.
 >> A test was done adding the full text of 37 books at once.
 The `get_vectors()` function took 8 minutes and 56 seconds.
 (For comparison, processing one at a time via openai's embedding function would take roughly two days)